The Canvases I'm Packing for Vacation

-This is a new Morgan Julia Designs Canvas and will be available early 2020.
+This is a retired Morgan Julia Designs Canvas.

 Can you tell there may be a theme to this new collection?
 On vacation, I love to start every day with a mimosa.
 This canvas reminds me of that.
 It is on 18-count mesh and the size of an ornament, but it could be finished as anything.
 I’m really excited about this canvas because it’s a great way to get creative with thread.
 I’ll be stitching the green bottle with velvet and the ice bucket with sparkly thread.